mrcap665/Automotive-Sub-Ghz-/README.md

 # Automotive-Sub-Ghz-
-A Collection of Various Automotive Sub=Ghz Key Fobs for Research Purposes Only!
+A Collection of Various Automotive Sub-Ghz Key Fobs for Research Purposes Only!

-All Files aquired by me (however would love to add others contribute). when im able i try to isolate multiple examples of each function, 4 locks, 4 unlocks. trunk and panic buttons all get scanned.
+FILE KEY:
+l = lock
+u = Unlock
+rs = Remote Start
+t = trunk
+p = panic button

+the number denotes times pressed (usualy twice per button)

+i encounter newer cars daily.
+Also if there is a better/perfered format for collection please let me know.